hongzhonglu/vivarium/doc/getting_started.rst

 *Setup*

-There are any number of ways to get a MongoDB server up and running locally.
-Here is one way:
+You can get a MongoDB server up and running locally anu number of ways.
+Here is one:

 #.
 Create a folder ``vivarium_work/mongodb``.
 This is where the database
    will be stored.
 We store the database here instead of at the default